gnembhard/CarCare/README.md

 - [x] User can add a car
 - [x] User can view a list of cars
 - [x] User can view car details
-- [x] User can delete a car
-- [x] UI refreshes automatically when cars are added/removed

 ### **Maintenance Logs**
 - [x] User can add maintenance logs for a specific car
 - [x] Maintenance logs display in real time with Firestore listener
 - [x] Each log shows type, date, mileage, and optional notes
+- [ ] User can delete maintance log item

 ### **Profile**
-- [x] User can view their profile email and UID preview
+- [x] User can view their profile and email
 - [x] User can access Edit Profile screen
 - [x] User can update profile picture
 - [x] User can update password
-## Need to complete
-### **UI / UX**
--  Modernized login UI
--  Improved maintenance log styling
--  Improved profile screen layout
--  Clean navigation titles and toolbar icons
--  Fix Bugs